Prisma Ukraïna

 Viktoriya Sereda

-Viktoriya Sereda is a sociologist, 2022/23 Senior Fellow of the Forum Transregionale Studien and the director of the project “Prisma Ukraïna: War, Migration and Memory”.
+Viktoria Sereda is a sociologist, head coordinator of the Virtual Ukraine Institute for Advanced Study (VUIAS) and academic senior advisor to the research group Prisma Ukraïna War, Migration, Memory.
+She initiated and directed the project from 2022-23.
 Prior to this, she was a fellow at the Imre Kertesz Kolleg at the University of Jena.
-Since 2020, she has also been a senior research fellow at the Institute of Ethnology of the National Academy of Sciences of Ukraine and a professor in the department of Sociology at the Ukrainian Catholic University.
+Since 2020, she has also been a senior research fellow at the Institute of Ethnology of the National Academy of Sciences of Ukraine and a professor at the department of Sociology at the Ukrainian Catholic University.
 In the spring semester of 2021, she was a visiting lecturer at the University of Basel.
 Sereda has either led or participated in over 30 sociological research projects on Ukrainian society and its regional dimensions.
 From 2011 to 2017, she was the head of the sociological team for the project “Region, Nation and Beyond: An Interdisciplinary and Transcultural Reconceptualization of Ukraine”, organized by the University of St. Gallen in Switzerland.
 In 2016/17 and 2019/20 she was the MAPA Research Fellow at the Ukrainian Research Institute at Harvard University, where she developed a digital atlas of social changes in Ukraine after the Euromaidan.

 Prisma Ukraïna: War, Migration and Memory